EthanStanks/FilmSeeker/README.md

 # FilmSeeker

 ## Description
 FilmSeeker is an advanced movie recommender system developed in Python, leveraging state-of-the-art Natural Language Processing (NLP) and Machine Learning techniques.
-Primarily aimed for integration into a Discord bot, FilmSeeker showcases algorithmic implementations for personalized content recommendation.
+Integrated into a Discord bot for an easy interface, FilmSeeker showcases algorithmic implementations for personalized content recommendation.

 ## Features
 - **NLP-Based Analysis**: Utilizes natural language processing to understand and interpret user preferences and movie descriptions.